Ahmadjajja/SMIT-WMA-6-A-E/JavaScript/ReadMe.md

 - Date: How to use the Date object to work with dates and times.
 - Math: How to use the Math object to perform mathematical operations.

+## Functions

+- How to define and call functions
+- Function parameters and arguments
+- Return values
+- Function expressions
+- Arrow functions
+- Higher-order functions

+## Events
+- How to handle events such as clicks, key presses, and form submissions
+- How to use event listeners and handlers to respond to these events.